sebastiangreger/kirby3-commentions/README.md

 ## Setup

-### Announce your webmentions endpoint in your HTML head
+### Announcing your webmentions endpoint in your HTML head

 In order to receive webmentions (this is optional, you may also use the plugin for traditional comments only), you have to announce your webmention endpoint in the HTML head.
-The easiest way is by adding the following helper in your `header.php` or similar (depending on your template setup, just make sure it's within the &lt;head&gt; tags):
+The easiest way is by placing the following helper within the &lt;head&gt; tags of your template (often in `snippets/header.php`):

 ```php
 <?= commentionsEndpoints(); ?>